Our Location

 Humidity is a requirement for Calathea plants.
 Without high humidity, they will not be able to survive.
 Calathea plants grow best in humidity levels of 50-60%, which is higher than what many people keep their houses at.
 If your house is kept at a lower humidity level, that is okay.

 There are different methods for increasing the humidity level of a plant, such as using a humidifier or grouping the plants in a high-humidity zone.
 Some indoor gardeners mist the plants with a handheld plant mister, but household humidifiers tend to be much more effective.
-Try a regular ultrasonic mist humidifier or upgrade to a specialty humidifier from a plant store (like the Humidifier by Canopy from The Sill).

 Calathea plants need potting soil with high amounts of drainage.
 If the potting medium does not drain properly, then the chances of diseases are increased.
 A soil pH of 6.5 is recommended, which is common for most high-quality potting mixes.
 Look for free-draining potting soil that does not retain too much moisture.

 Thankfully, damage from spider mites does not have to lead to the plant’s demise.
-Many plants can recover from the damage, especially if the spider mites did not get too far.
+Many plants can recover from the damage, especially if the spider mites do not get too far.
 If only a few leaves were impacted by the pests before treatment, then you can be confident in knowing that your plant will likely be okay.
-If more serious damage occurs, however, your will need to give the Calathea plant extra amounts of care.
+If more serious damage occurs, however, you will need to give the Calathea plant extra amounts of care.